kamilkisiela/graphql-config/docs/author-extensions.md

     validate: true
 ```

-There are two kinds of loaders, one responsible of handling schema and the other covers Operations and Fragments (we call them both `Documents`).
+There are two kinds of loaders.
+One is responsible for handling schemas, and the other covers Operations and Fragments (we call them both `Documents`).

 To read more about loaders, please check ["Loaders" chapter](./author-loaders.md)